Merging modern design and materials with ancient craft

-We offer beautiful designer rugs that are created in Nepal and Northern India.
-We only use carefully selected mills that are tried and tested and employ highly skilled artisan weavers whose craft has been handed down and perfected throughout the generations.
+Our beautiful rugs are created in Nepal and India, using only the very best mills that employ highly skilled adult artisan weavers whose craft has been handed down and perfected throughout the generations.

-The whole manufacturing process is completely carried out by hand, from the the spinning of the wool into yarn, to the dyeing of the colours and finally the actual knotting of the carpet.
+The whole manufacturing process is completely carried out by hand, from the the spinning of the yarns, to the dyeing of the colours and finally the actual knotting of the carpet.

 When you roll out a rug you want to be overwhelmed by beautiful colours and we achieve this by using expert dyers who work hard in their laboratories to create an exact match to the colours that have been chosen.

-The wool is then pot dyed, an established technique that requires the yarn to be hand wound on metal loops and dipped a number of times until it is completely soaked through with dye.
-Once the dyeing is complete the wool is then dried and made ready for the weaving process.
+The yarn is then pot dyed, an established technique that requires the yarn to be hand wound on metal loops and dipped a number of times until it is completely soaked through with dye.
+Once the dyeing is complete the yarn is then dried and made ready for the weaving process.

 This is an incredibly long and skilled process where only 10-15 cm of carpet is achieved each day.
 This means each rug can take months and sometime even years to create.